COVID-19 protests in Australia: Queensland

 On 30 May 2020, after more than a month of protesting in Brisbane, Arjay Martin held an authorised public assembly in Brisbane, starting in King George Square and marching on the Queensland Parliament.
 There were various groups in attendance, totalling 1,800–2,500 attendees.
 There were other smaller protests in state capitals.

 On 30 August 2021 in the morning there was a protest, against COVID-19 lockdowns and vaccination requirements, by truck drivers and supporters at Reedy Creek on the Gold Coast's M1 highway.
 During peak hour the protesters blocked the exit to Reedy Creek.
 Their supporters included Senator Pauline Hanson.
 They later moved to Chinderah in NSW to continue their protest.

 On 23 January 2022, there was an unauthorised protest march in Mackay.
 Some protesters split from the main group and went through the Caneland Central shopping centre.
 Three men were arrested with charges including, serious assault of a police officer, obstructing police, public nuisance and failing to comply with a COVID-19 public health direction.
 The protest was about Queensland's vaccine mandates, and the introduction of voluntary COVID-19 vaccines for children.

 Western Australia

-On 16 October 2021 a protest against mandatory vaccinations proceeded from Forrest Place to Elizabeth Quay.
+Led by several failed political candidates, a protest against mandatory vaccinations proceeded from Forrest Place to Elizabeth Quay on 16 October 2021, with a second protest rally held in Forrest Place on 22 January 2022.

+Across early 2022 a coordinated campaign was run by the “Pro Choice Team” led by Dianne Cudby to petition local councils to force Special Elector's Meetings.
+The majority of local governments rejected the calls outright, including City of Rockingham, City of Mandurah, and Town of Victoria Park.
+However several local governments had Councillors put motions calling on their local councils to oppose vaccination requirements and lobby the state government on the issue, including Councillor Vujcic from the City of Fremantle, who claimed vaccinations were no longer required for omicron strains, and Councillor Anne Ryan from the City of Busselton who moved a motion denying there was even any evidence of a pandemic.
+Shire of Bridgetown-Greenbushes President John Bookless was also strongly criticised for his anti-vaccination stance and subsequently resigned after less than six month in the role.